ABOUT RIO REIMAGINED

 Today, the Salt and Gila are an ephemeral river corridor connecting diverse urban communities across an expansive and growing Maricopa County.
 While the two rivers are now typically defined by intermittent flow as a function of water conservation and distribution in an arid urban climate, they can also have powerful flows during the Arizona monsoon season providing a diverse and unique ecosystem for the region.

-RIO Study Area
+The Rio Reimagined Study Area

-To support and preserve this treasured river corridor, the Rio Reimagined initiative is centered on three objectives:
+The Rio Reimagined initiative is centered on three objectives.

 Connecting Communities